 No. Security deposits cover things within the tenant's responsibility, such as cleaning costs, unpaid rent or fixing damage beyond normal wear and tear.

 Do I still pay rent for the time I was evacuated and the landlord had to repair the suite?

 Talk to your landlord first.
-If you are not able to come to an agreement about the rent, you can apply to the provincial court or the Residential Tenancy Dispute Resolution Service for a temporary reduction in your rent.
+If you are not able to come to an agreement about the rent, you can apply to the Court of Justice or the Residential Tenancy Dispute Resolution Service for a temporary reduction in your rent.